PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 ## {{% heading "whatsnext" %}}

-* The [deprecation policy](/docs/reference/using-api/deprecation-policy/) for Kubernetes explains the project's approach to removing features and components.
+* The [deprecation policy](/docs/reference/using-api/deprecation-policy/) for PlaidCloud explains the project's approach to removing features and components.